“Therefore encourage one another and build each other up, just as in fact you are doing.” 1 Thessalonians 5:11

 1 Thessalonians 5:11 says, “Therefore encourage one another and build each other up, just as in fact you are doing.”
 A good teacher friend of mine always helped with these verses by saying, “Therefore?
 What’s it there for?”
 So, let’s look at the verse prior.
 “He died for us so that, whether we are awake or asleep, we may live together with him.”
 Christ is where we receive the ultimate comfort, the promise of eternal life, and it is by knowing Him that we can comfort those who need comfort.

-As youth ministers, we often work with youth who are hurting.
 Here in Thessalonians we see a command.
 Because Christ died for us, we are to encourage one another and build each other up.
 We are commanded to encourage, to build others up.
 This is especially important when we are hurting.
-When we are hurting or our youth are hurting, Satan has the perfect opportunity to attack us.
+When we are hurting, Satan has the perfect opportunity to attack us.
 Hurt can lead to blame, guilt, and who knows what else Satan can get us with.
 We desperately need that encouragement, that building up from our fellow Christians so that we can press on.
 So that we can be reminded over and over that Satan has no hold over us.

 Consider St. Paul’s words in Philippians 2:1-3, “If you have any encouragement from being united with Christ, if any comfort from his love, if any fellowship with the Spirit, if any tenderness and compassion, then make my joy complete by being like-minded, having the same love, being one in spirit and purpose.
 Do nothing out of selfish ambition or vain conceit, but in humility consider others better than yourselves.”